asifhafeez/CV/README.md

 # Asif Hafeez
 [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Portfolio](https://asifhafeez.github.io/) | [LinkedIn](https://uk.linkedin.com/in/asif-hafeez-361612135)
 ## Profile
 Problem solver, curious learner, elite hacker and happy soul.
 People have called me a number of things over the years.
-In essence, I am a Full Stack Software Developer and worked as a **Software Consultant at Softwire**.
-I am also a **graduate of Makers Academy**, Europe's leading developer bootcamp.
+In essence, I am a **[QA & Continuous Integration Engineer at ECS-Digital](https://ecs-digital.co.uk/)**.
+I have previously worked as a **[Software Consultant at Softwire](https://www.softwire.com/)**.
+I am also a **[graduate of Makers Academy](https://makers.tech/)**, Europe's leading developer bootcamp.

 In a previous life, I went to Manchester university, travelled to exotic new lands and sold life insurance (not so exotic).
 After making the decision to become a programmer, I expected the move from customer facing sales to junior developer to be difficult.
 However, by combining my technical skills with my other transferable abilities, I have managed to turn myself into a fantastic knowledge worker.